vguleaev/vguleaev.dev/src/content/blog/how-i-learned-python-as-javascript-dev.md

 id(arr1) == id(arr2) # False
 ```

-When we compared two arrays with same items the `equality` check returned true, because they are the same.
+When we compared two arrays with the same items the `equality` check returned true, because they are the same.
 But when we do `identity` check it returns false, because each array points to a different index in memory (not the same instance).

-`map` returns an iterator that applies function to every item of iterable.
+`map()` returns an iterator that applies function to every item of iterable.

 ```python
 def double(element):